Thinkish30/personal-website/README.md

 # personal portfolio-website

-This website is based on html and css only.
+This website is based on html only.

 This is developed from the course of angela wuu.